Renewable Energy In Middle East

 Beyond the Expo, look no further than the Mohammed bin Rashid Al Maktoum Solar Park for signs of the coming renewable energy revolution in the Middle East.
 Located in a vast desert about 30 kilometers south of Dubai, this complex is the largest park in the world, with a capacity of 5,000 megawatts by 2030.
 For the title of the largest park in one area – they are developing deeply.
 “It’s really exciting to have a solar power plant in a country rich in natural resources like oil and gas,” an Abu Dhabi project official told Business Standard.
 “Solar is the future and we see it that way.”

-See also Renewable Energy Charities
+See also Renewable Energy Engineering Salary

 The views and conclusions of this author are not necessarily those of The Architect Magazine or the American Institute of Architects.